 1. CAPITALIZATION

 The following are capitalization rules for words frequently used in legal writing.
-This list is not exclusive, and reference to Bluebook Rule 8, the Government Printing Office Style Manual, or The Gregg Reference Manual is helpful.
+This list is not exclusive.
+For further reference, consult Bluebook Rule 8, the Government Publishing Office Style Manual, or The Gregg Reference Manual.

 1.1 Particular Persons, Places, or Things

-In addition to proper nouns, capitalize words that designate a particular person, place, or thing:
+Capitalize proper nouns and words that designate a particular person, place, or thing:

 ► The Florida Bar